 SPRY vs. TheraOffice

-- Interface and learning curve.
-Multiple user reviews on G2 and Capterra mention a dated interface and a steep learning curve.
-Run staff through a live demo before deciding.
+Interface and learning curve.
+Multiple reviews cite a dated interface, slow loading times, crashes, and a steep learning curve.
+One Capterra review states: "Every update causes more problems.
+Customer service is never available."
+Run your staff through a live demo before deciding.

-Where SPRY positions differently: A modern interface, AI-native workflows out of the box, and patient engagement included in the base product.
+Where SPRY is different: Modern interface with consistent usability praise across reviews, AI-native workflows out of the box, including end-to-end prior authorization and rehab-native AI scribe, 20/5 support with a dedicated account manager, and patient engagement included in the base product.

 What clinics actually gain by consolidating onto SPRY